-Jim Lahey has created the perfect dish to herald spring–shaved asparagus pizza.
-His famous crust coddles rich and creamy Brie cheese and shaved asparagus, which chars and curls to become a tangle of sweet, crunchy strands on top.
-Lemon zest adds brightness to the pizza.
-And its done in 40 minutes.
-You can’t order delivery that fast.
+This shaved asparagus pizza from Jim Lahey heralds spring with rich, creamy Brie cheese and shaved asparagus, which chars and curls to become a tangle of sweet, crunchy strands on top.
+Done in 40 minutes.
+Can’t order delivery that fast.

 Shaved Asparagus Pizza